LIBREhub/LIBREhub.github.io/_posts/2023-07-30-laserillum-ws.md

 We look forward to seeing you and embarking on this exciting journey together of open-source technologies!

-Please note this event was originally announced for Dec 14-15; now the schedule has been updated to Dec 11-12 due to conflict with other activities for the organizers.
+**Please note:** This event was originally announced for Dec 14-15; now the schedule has been updated to Dec 11-12 due to conflict with other activities for the organizers.

 <p align="center">
 <img src="{{site.baseurl}}/images/workshops/LLIM_2023_afiche.png" data-action="zoom">